Tassos Marinos Tassos Marinos Joomla Extensions

 Unary operators

-The parser has several built-in "functions" that are actually unary operators.
-The primary difference between these and functions are that they can only accept exactly one argument, and parentheses are optional.
+The parser has several built-in "functions" that are unary operators.
+The primary difference between these and functions is that they can only accept exactly one argument, and parentheses are optional.
 With parentheses, they have the same precedence as function calls, but without parentheses, they keep their normal precedence (just below ^).
 For example, sin(x)^2 is equivalent to (sin x)^2, and sin x^2 is equivalent to sin(x^2).

 abs x Absolute value (magnatude) of x.